UNIZAR-30226-2025-11/backend/README.md

 ## Docker

-A Docker Compose file is provided to easily create and start the backend as container
+A Docker Compose file is provided to easily run a containerized version of the app:

 ```bash
 npm run docker:build        # Build image